doroved/mid/README.md

 ## MachineID for Rust

-Creating a Machine ID for MacOS/Linux/Windows.
+Creating a unique machine ID hash for MacOS/Linux/Windows.

 An excellent solution for licensing your programs, which uses maximally static and mostly immutable data.